microsoft/azuredevopslabs/labs/tfs/readyroll/readme.md

 Your task settings should look similar to this:
 <img src="./images/image25.png"  />

-You've now successfully set up ReadyRoll and Visual Studio Team Services (VSTS) to build and deploy databases.
+You've now successfully set up ReadyRoll and Team Foundation Server to build and deploy databases.